TAMUSHPE/tamushpe-guides/docs/shpeathon24/final-presentation/description.md

 ## Introduction

 Congrats for making it this far!
 The Final Presentation will provide you and your team the opportunity to present all the progress you've made through the competition.
-You have full creative control to do what you wish with the presentation, however, there are a few requirements which are listed below. ** Presentation and other documents are all due BEFORE 11am tomorrow!! **
+You have full creative control to do what you wish with the presentation, however, there are a few requirements which are listed below. ** Presentation and other documents are all due BEFORE 11:30 am tomorrow!! **

 ## Requirements